Rajim

 Rajim is a town which is proposed to be in Raipur district but officially in Gariaband district, Chhattisgarh, India.
-Rajim is named after Rajiv Lochan Mandir which is the Main Hindu Pilgrimage Temple of Rajim dedicated to Vishnu.
-There is also the Ancient Kuleshwar Mahadev Mandir dedicated Shiva in the Triveni Sangam.
-The town hosts the Triveni Sangam of Mahanadi, Pairi (Physically) & Sondor (Virtually).
-Being of so many importance, Rajim is also called the Prayag of Chhattisgarh.
-It was also the center of work of great freedom fighter and social reformer Pt.
+Rajim is named after Rajiv Lochan Mandir which is the main Hindu pilgrimage temple of Rajim dedicated to Vishnu.
+There is also the ancient Kuleshwar Mahadev Mandir dedicated to Shiva at the Triveni Sangam.
+The town hosts the Triveni Sangam of Mahanadi, Pairi (physically) and Sondor (virtually).
+Being of such importance, Rajim is also called the Prayag of Chhattisgarh.
+It was also the centre of work of freedom fighter and social reformer Pt.
 Sundarlal Sharma.

 Geography

 It is located at an elevation of 281 m above MSL.

 Location

 Rajim is 45 km from Raipur.
-To reach there, one needs to take National Highway 43 to Abhanpur; from there a left turn leads a narrow but motorable road to Rajim.
+To reach there, one needs to take National Highway 30 to Abhanpur; from there a left turn leads to a narrow but motorable road to Rajim.
 Other.
 Nearby important city is Mahasamund which is only 25 km far on the junction of National Highway 6 and National Highway 353 and which has an important railway station in Raipur–Vizianagarm Railway line.
 The nearest airport is Raipur Airport and the nearest railway station is Gobra Nawapara (Rajim) railway station which is in narrow-gauge line.
 New Raipur railway station is under construction so the nearest railhead is Raipur Junction.